 2) Reach out first when an avoidant ex pulls away

-Remember a self-aware dismissive avoidant is frustrated by his inability to get close and may think that you are frustrated too.
+Remember a self-aware avoidant is frustrated by their inability to get close and may think that you are frustrated too.
 When you don’t reach out, they think you may be hurt or angry; and since they don’t know how to deal with emotions (their own and other people’s), they avoid the emotions and avoid you.

 The fact that you have figured his deactivation pattern and reach out instead of waiting for him to reach out is making him feel that you are not angry or hurt that he pulls away every now and then.